bacda/modelSnapshot/README.md

 ###### **GUI**

-The JUCE interface provides a live view of the current model state.
-It displays the input window and, for each layer, the main quantities involved in inference and learning:
+The JUCE interface provides a live view of the current model state so the interface can be used as a live diagnostic tool.
+It displays the input window and, for each layer, the main quantities involved in inference and learning.
+Most of these quantities are shown as grayscale matrices or vector, and several parameters can also be edited directly from the GUI, allowing interactive experimentation while the model is running.

 - `R`: generator prediction vectors,
 - `F`: temporal filters,